 We have a two-step process for the removal of Personally Identifiable Information, which consists of an AI based blurring algorithm and manual cleansing to ensure our data is compliant with privacy frameworks.

 The most important difference between Geolancer and managed services are scalability and speed.
-As Geolancers are continuously collect data, it only takes a few tweaks in incentives to rapidly redirect their focus to a particular category or area.
+As Geolancers are continuously collecting data, it only takes a few tweaks in incentives to rapidly redirect their focus to a particular category or area.
 Lastly, Geolancer is very competitive in pricing thanks to the flexible licensing options.

 We are on a mission to remap the world and intend to equip companies with up-to-date, cost-effective, scalable, and high-quality POI data so that they can reduce costs and optimise operations – thereby securing a competitive advantage.